Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 • monetary and financial crises in Mexico (1994), Argentina (1995), recession in Brazil (1998);

 For 1991 -1997 the average annual growth rate of merchandise exports of developing countries amounted to 10-11%; in 1998 - minus 6.1%, in 1999 - plus 8.2%.
-Prior to 1997, developing countries' imports increased annually by 8%; in 1998 it was minus 4.7%; - minus 0.4%.
-Commodity export of the CIS countries for 1997-1999. decreased by 17.5%, import - by 62.2%; countries of Central and Eastern Europe amounted to plus 8.7 and 0.5%, respectively.
+Until 1997, imports from developing countries increased annually by 8%; in 1998 it was minus 4.7%, in 1999 - minus 0.4%.
+Commodity exports of the CIS countries for 1997-1999. decreased by 17.5%, imports - by 62.2%; countries of Central and Eastern Europe amounted to plus 8.7 and 0.5%, respectively.

 • ITO, International Trade Statistics.
 2014.
 R. 145.